samaalharbi2/samaalharbi2/README.md

 - 👋 Hi, I’m Sama Alharbi
 - 👀 I’m interested in Python Programming,SQL and AI
 - 💞️ I’m looking to collaborate on open-source projects related to Python.
 - 📫 How to reach me ?
-Feel free to connect with me on LinkedIn- https://www.linkedin.com/in/sama-alharbi-831753201/ or drop me a message here.
+Feel free to connect with me on LinkedIn- https://www.linkedin.com/in/sama-alharbi-831753201/ .
 - ⚡ Fun fact: I love working on creative coding challenges that push the boundaries of logic and problem-solving!

 <!---